the-gameverse/the-gameverse.github.io/README.md

 ![Powered by Fastly](https://img.shields.io/badge/powered%20by-Fastly-black?style=for-the-badge&logo=fastly&logoColor=white)

 ## About
-Welcome to GameVerse! 🌟
+welcome to starship! 🌟

-GameVerse is your ultimate hub for unblocked entertainment.
+starship is your ultimate hub for unblocked entertainment.
 Dive into a diverse collection of games, videos, and music, all designed to provide non-stop fun while staying ahead of internet censorship.
 Whether you're looking to play, watch, or listen, GameVerse has something for everyone.
 Our mission is to ensure unrestricted access to content while keeping it safe, smooth, and optimized for the best experience.
 We constantly update the site to add more features, improve accessibility, and provide cutting-edge tools like advanced tab cloaking to keep your sessions seamless.

 ## Features
 - **Unblocked Games**: Access a vast selection of games that are free from restrictions, ensuring endless entertainment anytime, anywhere.